Table of contents

-Keep couple of things in your mind if you plan for the certification:
+Keep a couple of things in your mind if you plan for the certification:

-A certificate is nothing but a paper, the hands on experience is the keys here.
-So even though in many cases it is not necessary, do the hands on as much as possible.
+A certificate is nothing but paper, the hands-on experience is the keys here.
+So even though in many cases it is not necessary, do the hands-on as much as possible.

-In exam, sometimes AWS acts like a salesman.
+In exams, sometimes AWS acts like a salesman.
 They are not just testing your knowledge, also try to tell you all the goodies they are providing.

 My Exam Feedback

-10–15 questions were from hybrid architecture, specially focused on storage solution.
+10–15 questions were from hybrid architecture, especially focused on storage solution.
 Since It was my weak point, these questions are still on my mind.

-Exam duration was 2 hours 10 minutes.
-For me It took 1.30 hours to complete the exam.
+The exam duration was 2 hours and 10 minutes.
+For me, It took 1.30 hours to complete the exam.

 Then I went through the flagged question one more time.

-I took Person with Vue format.
+I took the Person with Vue format.
 The exam-center experience was quite frustrating.
-The person who handle these arrangement examination was late 30 minutes.
-Computer monitor crashed in the middle of the exam and no one there to fix it immediately.
-I reported these incident after the exam.
+The person who handle these arrangement examinations was late 30 minutes.
+Computer monitor crashed in the middle of the exam and no one was there to fix it immediately.
+I reported these incidents after the exam.